El Salvador Legal Currency: From Dollarization to the Bitcoin Experiment

 Cash vs. Digital Payments: Can I use a credit card or Bitcoin to make payments?

-Credit and debit cards from major networks such as Visa and Mastercard are accepted in many establishments, though cash is often preferred for small transactions.
+Credit and debit cards from major networks, such as Visa and Mastercard, are accepted in many establishments; however, cash is often preferred for smaller transactions.

-Credit and debit cards for payment are limited to formally established businesses and larger cities.
-Most businesses in small towns or small stores will only accept cash payments.
+Credit and debit cards are only accepted for payment by formally established businesses and those located in larger cities.
+Most companies in small towns or small stores will only accept cash payments.

 Bitcoin payment options vary.
-While large retailers, gas stations, and some restaurants accept Bitcoin, many small businesses still operate primarily with cash.
+While large retailers, gas stations, and some restaurants accept Bitcoin, many small businesses still operate primarily on a cash basis.

 It might become more confusing now that businesses are no longer required to accept Bitcoin payments.

-ATMs throughout the country dispense U.S. dollars, but options and fees will vary depending on whether you withdraw funds from a local bank or credit card, an international bank or credit card, or a Bitcoin wallet.
+ATMs across El Salvador dispense U.S. dollars, though availability, fees, and limits differ depending on whether you’re withdrawing from a local or international bank card—or using a Bitcoin wallet.

-Here is an example: A friend from the U.S. withdrew $1,000 at a local Salvadoran ATM from a U.S. bank in four different transactions—he got charged $3 per transaction.
+Here is an example: A friend from the U.S. withdrew $1,000 at the Sensuntepeque ATM using a debit card from a U.S. bank in four separate transactions—locally, he was charged $3 per transaction.
 Later, he discovered that his U.S.-based bank had charged him an additional $12 per transaction.
-In total, he paid $15 per ATM withdrawal.
+In total, he paid $15 for each ($250) ATM withdrawal.

-Be aware of the local ATM withdrawal fees and your bank’s charges when taking out cash, as it can become costly.
+Be aware of local ATM withdrawal fees and your bank’s charges when withdrawing cash using a non-Salvadoran credit or debit card, as it can become costly.

 El Salvador Legal Currency